-By the end of this meeting, we will have:
+Desired Outcome: By the end of this meeting, we will:

-An understanding of the desired outcomes and ground rules so that meeting participants accomplish meeting objectives in a timely and efficient manner.
+Understand the desired outcomes and ground rules for this meeting so that we accomplish our meeting objectives in a timely and efficient manner.

 Receive any public comments so that the public has an opportunity to provide input and we are knowledgeable of the community's concerns and/or interests for potential inclusion on future agenda.